Glass is the healthiest material we can use to ingest water or any other liquid.

 1000 children die every day from water-related diseases?

 10% of the world’s population lives without clean water?

-NUOC was born 3 year ago, but the idea began to take shape on one of our last trips through Southeast Asia, where we realized that we went everywhere with a plastic water bottle in hand (something normal in these countries where The heat is suffocating and, unfortunately, they do not have access to drinking water).
+NUOC was born in 2016, but the idea of nuoc bottles began to take shape in 2105 on one of our last trips through Southeast Asia, where we realized that we went everywhere with a plastic water bottle in hand (something normal in these countries where The heat is suffocating and, unfortunately, they do not have access to drinking water).
 On that trip we were even more aware that something as common and vital as drinking water generates large quantities of plastic that we saw lying around.